 A flap on the outside of the trailer opens up to display a video screen.
 The screen projects images through the trailer wall to the outside.
 It can be used for briefing during an incident or to the media.
 A diesel generator powers all the equipment on the trailer.

-The Mobile Command Trailer is available during SWAT situations, missing person cases, riots, natural disaster, etc.
+The Mobile Command Trailer is available during Special Weapons and Tactics (SWAT) situations, missing person cases, riots, natural disasters, etc.

-Next to the main door of the trailer is a small plaque paying tribute to OPD corporals Arlie Jones, Scott Gardner and Abel Marquez, who were fatally shot September 8, 2007, while responding to domestic disturbance.
+Next to the main door of the trailer is a small plaque paying tribute to Odessa Police Department Corporals Arlie Jones, Scott Gardner and Abel Marquez, who were fatally shot September 8, 2007, while responding to domestic disturbance.
 The salesman from the company from which the trailer was purchased provided the plaque.